By using this site, you agree to the Privacy Policy and Terms of Use.

 Scientific Evidence Meets Clinical Reality

-The novel Alzheimer’s treatments at the center of regulatory debate target amyloid plaques in the brain, representing the first disease-modifying approaches to gain regulatory consideration in decades.
-Clinical trial data show these interventions can slow cognitive decline by modest amounts, typically reducing the rate of deterioration by 20-30% over 18-month periods.
+The novel Alzheimer’s treatments at the center of regulatory debate target amyloid plaques in the brain, representing the first disease-modifying approaches to gain regulatory consideration in decades, according to Siva’s analysis in The Lancet.

 Cost-Effectiveness Concerns Shape Access Decisions